ddeereAMCHS/2051-BaseKAdder/README.md

 # Base K Adder

-## Due: DoW MM/DD at 11:59 PM
+## Due: Fri 1/27 at 11:59 PM

 - Create a program called `BaseKAdder.java`
+- Write a function to check if a number is valid given a base
+- Write a function to convert a number from base 10 to a given base
+- Write a function to convert a number from a given base to base 10
+- In the main method:
   - Prompt the user for an integer
     - This will be the base of the next two number
     - It can be any value greater than 0 and less than or equal to 20
   - Prompt the user for two integers
     - These will be the numbers you need to add together
     - Print an error message if either number given is not a valid number for the given base and stop the program
   - Print the sum of the two integers in the base that was given

 ***Example Input:***\
 8\